 - St. John’s College (Annapolis, MD & Santa Fe, NM).
 Advantages: great books curriculum, seminar pedagogy.
 Drawbacks: secularism, substance abuse.

 - University of Chicago (Chicago, IL).
 Advantages: The Core, location.
-Disadvantages: left-of-center politics, secularism.
+Drawbacks: left-of-center politics, secularism.

 - Columbia University – Columbia College (New York City, NY).
 Advantage: The Core Curriculum.
 Drawback: location.